Information disclosure based on the TCFD recommendations

 Market

-• Increased demand for energy-saving products in the Workplace Solutions Business
+• Increased demand for energy-saving products in the Workplace Solutions Business.

 • Trend survey and adoption study of key units and components with high energy-saving performance.